Johnny Depp loses British libel case over article that called him a ‘wife beater’

-Depp, best known for his roles as the pirate Captain Jack Sparrow in the “Pirates of the Caribbean” movie franchise, admitted in court that he and Heard had raging arguments, but he denied hitting her.
+Depp, best known for his roles as the flamboyant, kohl-eyed Captain Jack Sparrow in the “Pirates of the Caribbean” movie franchise, admitted in court that he and Heard had raging arguments, but he denied hitting her.

-The judge in the case, Justice Nicol, said The Sun had proved its article was “substantially true.”
+The judge in the 16-day trial in the Royal Courts, Justice Andrew Nicol, said The Sun had proved its article was “substantially true.”

-The loss of his libel case is a big blow to Depp and could cost him lucrative acting roles.
-He will also have to pay legal costs in London, which could run in the milllions.
+The loss of his high-stakes libel case is a serious blow to Depp and could cost him lucrative acting roles.
+He will also have to pay legal costs in London, which could run in the millions.

+Depp’s lawyer on Monday called the ruling against her client “perverse,” and promised an appeal.

-It is a win for Heard, who has campaigned against domestic abuse, and may help her reclaim her reputation.
-During the trial, Depp and witnesses described her as a liar who drank to excess.
+The ruling is a clear win for Heard, who has campaigned against domestic abuse, and may help her reclaim her reputation.
+During the trial, Depp and witnesses described her as a manipulative liar and a gold-digger, who drank to excess, and sought to frame Depp.

-Both Depp and Heard appeared in the witness box during the three-week trial in July, a dramatic showdown of accusations and counter-accusations.
+Both Depp and Heard appeared in the witness box during the three-week trial in July, a dramatic showdown of accusations and counter-accusations, with reams of lurid details about lives of the rich and famous.

 Heard, 34, who testified for the defense, alleged that Depp had assaulted her on 14 separate occasions during their volatile relationship.
+The judge found enough evidence to support her claims for 12 incidents.

 The couple met in 2011 when they filmed “The Rum Diary” together, a film adaptation of a novel by gonzo journalist Hunter S. Thompson.
 They married in 2015 and separated in 2016, divorcing a year later.

 Heard accused her ex-husband of verbal and physical abuse.
 She said Depp slapped, kicked, head-butted and choked her.
 During one incident, she said, Depp threw wine and liquor bottles at her “like grenades.”
-She claimed he was frequently drunk and high on drugs while the couple lived in London.
+She claimed he was frequently inebriated and high on drugs while the couple lived together in Australia and Britain.

 Depp blamed his actions, Heard said, on a self-created entity he dubbed “The Monster.”

-Depp admitted heavy drinking and drug use, but strenuously denied any allegations of violence.
+Depp admitted heavy drinking and drug use, but strenuously denied allegations of violence.
 He claimed, instead, that he was the true victim of physical abuse, that Heard had repeatedly punched him in the face and claimed that his fingertip was severed after she hurled a bottle at him.

 He said that Heard was a “compulsive liar” and that her claims were a “hoax.”